JuniMay/llm.rs/README.md

 No serious benchmarking has been done yet but the performance of the rust version is similar to the C version for each training step on a MacBook M2 Max.
 Each step takes ~4.4s to finish.

-There are more parallelism in the rust version than the C version, so the performance should be (at least slightly) better.
+There are more parallelism in this rust version than llm.c, so the performance should be (at least slightly) better.

+## Future Work

+Some parallelization strategies are not optimal, and some parts are not parallelized yet.
+The performance can be further improved.

+Additionally, maybe wgpu can be used to accelerate the process.

 ## Acknowledgments